Fashion has a big problem with waste and waste management.

 Including design to recycle feature (as suggested below) on their clothes is a small and simple action with which brands and designers can pressure the Fashion system to evolve and offer sustainable solutions to reduce the volume of pre-consumer trash and post-consumer trash that is generated from the production and consumption of clothes.

-Essentially we are asking fashion brands to adopt and add recycling codes, icons or instructions to their products, directly or on the labels they use, just like the care instructions and icons that we find stitched to our clothes.
+With this Close the Loop initiative, essentially we are asking fashion brands to adopt and add recycling codes, icons or instructions to their products, directly or on the labels they use, just like the care instructions and icons that we find stitched to our clothes.

 Why is closing the loop so important?